rsdoiel/antenna/journalism.md

 ---

-## King Gizzard and The Lizard Wizard Overthrows Kia Forum
+## King Gizzard and The Lizard Wizard overthrows Kia Forum

 date: 2024-11-04, from: The Daily Trojan (USC Student Newspaper)

 <p>The Aussie rockers kicked off the second leg of their tour with a 3-hour marathon set.</p>
-<p>The post <a href="https://dailytrojan.com/2024/11/04/king-gizzard-and-the-lizard-wizard-overthrows-kia-forum/">King Gizzard and The Lizard Wizard Overthrows Kia Forum</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2024/11/04/king-gizzard-and-the-lizard-wizard-overthrows-kia-forum/">King Gizzard and The Lizard Wizard overthrows Kia Forum</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <br>